bhhoyer/SJACSflist/reffiles/README.md

 * Memories used 1 - 300
 * Index starts with 2M band
 * Index for 440 band starts at 101
+* Index for county frequencies starts at 250

 #### Dual Band HT